 After the Anne Frank House I wanted to go inside the Nieuwe Kerk (seen above).
 However, they’re having a Chinese exhibition throughout the church so they were charging 15 euros to get in.
 I decided to just stick with peeking around from the entrance.
-Next, we wanted to do a little souvenir shopping and also stopped in at H&M because I had been wearing the same long-sleeved shirt I got in Paris and after living in it for 2 days straight (including sleep) I figured I should just get another.
-I also got another sweater, a blazer (the staple of Parisian fashion for men and women) and a cat dress, because you can’t have too many cat dresses.
+Next, Shelby wanted to do a little souvenir shopping, and we also stopped in at H&M because I had been wearing the same long-sleeved shirt I got in Paris, and after living in it for 2 days straight (including sleep) I figured I should just get another.
+I also got another sweater, a blazer (the staple of Parisian fashion for men and women), and a cat dress, because you can’t have too many cat dresses!
 Shelby needed to get souvenirs for a lot of her family so we spent a while in the many souvenir shops near the Centraal Station.
-I ended up getting some as well, the first I’ve gotten since coming to Europe.
-I have a lot to get considering I’m missing several birthdays while I’m here and then I come back to the US just in time for Christmas.
+I ended up getting some souvenirs as well, the first I’ve gotten since coming to Europe.
+I have a lot to get considering I’m missing several birthdays while I’m here, and then I come back to the US just in time for Christmas.
 During this time we also got fries, although this afternoon was when I was also experiencing my worst stomach pains.

 Fries!
 In Amsterdam!